wgauvin/astrogruff-setup/README.md

 ```

 Copy `etc/hosts` from the repo to `/etc/hosts`.
 This should allow
-accessing the system the name `astrogruff2`
+accessing the system the name `astrogruff`

 Setup  `/home/astrogruff/.ssh/authorized_keys` with the list of SSH
 keys that will be valid for logging, otherwise ssh will require a password.